The GOP’s New Mantra: What Counts Is Trump’s Actions, Not His Character

 During the 2016 Presidential campaign there were claims that Donald Trump was dishonest and untrustworthy, but many people ignored them as untrue or at least overblown.

 The real problem was that his base dismissed them as irrelevant.

-A year ago a conservative-Republican friend dismissed Mr. T’s aberrant conduct as just “antics,” as if he were merely a rogue preacher or an oddball reality-TV-show contestant.
+Early in his term, when pressed, a few Republicans would dismiss Mr. T’s aberrant conduct as just “antics,” as if he were merely a rogue preacher or an oddball reality-TV-show contestant.

 Then Trump threw the Kurds under the bus.